-ROLLESTON'S CONSOLIDATED URBAN FORM AND GROWTH
+5 ROLLESTON'S CONSOLIDATED URBAN FORM AND GROWTH

-- The growth of Rolleston township has been well documented over the past twenty years, from a small settlement of a few houses around the state highway and train station to the current footprint which extends 4km southeast from the State Highway.
+- 5.1 The growth of Rolleston Township has been well documented over the past twenty years, from a small settlement of a few houses around the State Highway and train station to the current footprint which extends 4km southeast from the State Highway.
 Since 2000 Canterbury's population has increased from 493,000 people to 645,900 in 20202.
 An increase of 31%.
-For Rolleston the growth rate has been even greater, with Rolleston's population growing from 9,555 in 2012 to 17,500 in 2017 based on the last census3. - The growth of the town slowed in 2009-2010 with the Global Financial Crisis after high growth levels in the early 2000's.
+For Rolleston the growth rate has been even greater, with Rolleston's population growing from 9,555 in 2012 to 17,500 in 2017 based on the last census3. - 5.2 The growth of the Town slowed in 2009-2010 with the Global Financial Crisis after high growth levels in the early 2000's.
 At this time the Rolleston Structure Plan was finalised and released (2009) with the intention of identifying areas for residential growth.
-With the Canterbury https://www.stuff.co.nz/the-press/news/123429830/plans-for-nearly-1000-new-rolleston-homes-opposed-over-transport-and-land-use-worries earthquakes, the growth of the town commenced again and has continued to grow at a significant rate.
+With the Canterbury earthquakes, the growth of the town commenced again and has continued to grow at a significant rate. - Highway and on either side of Rolleston Drive.
+Lowes Road at the time was the southern edge of higher density (still low density) development, with large lot residential properties located along the Road's southern boundary.
+While a lot of these properties have now been intensified, the lack of connectivity south from Lowes Road is noticeable with most roads being cul-de-sacs that do not continue through to either Goulds Road or Oak Tree Lane.
+The section of Lowes Road between East Maddisons and Broadlands Drive is 1.115km with no intermediate through road.
+Broadlands Drive was constructed in 2010 with Clearview Primary School.
+The disbenefit of placing larger residential lots along the current edges of settlements is highlighted by the lack of connectivity along Lowes Road.